-The Students' Representative Council is the only one of the four University student bodies of which every new student is automatically a member.
-Why?
-Because what they do is important, and they do a lot.
-Their work falls into three broad categories.
-Student representation - they represent all students to the University and beyond.
-Student support - they have a range of welfare and advice services to help students in need.
-Volunteering and community development - they support student clubs and societies, the student media and run volunteering programmes throughout the year. you're unlikely to interact with the SRC much in your first year, unless you find yourself in need of their services.
+Though they have lots of useful front-line services, unless you're elected as a class representative or have a strong interest in student politics, you're unlikely to interact with the SRC much in your first year, unless you find yourself in need of their services.
 When you do need their services, keep in mind they can help with everything from printing to academic appeals, volunteering opportunities to accommodation support.
-There's a full directory on their website: [glasgowunisrc.org](http://glasgowunisrc.org) Finally, keep an eye out for their campaign events, spread throughout the year.
+There's a full directory of services on their website: [glasgowunisrc.org](http://glasgowunisrc.org) Finally, keep an eye out for their campaign events, spread throughout the year.
 They tend to all have a different theme and purpose and some, Exam De-stress for example, span an entire month of events including guest speakers and collaborations with the other student bodies.
-WHAT IS THE STRUCTURE OF THE SRC?

-The SRC is made up of a small staff team and around fifty student officers, elected to Council at elections (for all students) which take place in the Spring and Autumn each year.
-The SRC Council includes academic representatives, welfare reps, general reps and the sabbatical officers: a team of four students, including the President, who have taken a year out from studying to help run the organisation.
 WHAT MAKES THE SRC UNIQUE?

 The SRC is the only legally recognised representative body on campus (the clue is in the name).
 They get a say on what goes on in every part of the University and have access to the highest levels of governance all the way up to University Court.
-In recent years they've helped give extended access to study facilities for students, developed and launched a policy for student carers that has gone on to be adopted nationally, and helped students have their say in the University's £1billion investment in the Western Infirmary site.
-HOW WILL YOU INTERACT WITH THE SRC?
+In recent years they've helped give extended access to study facilities for students, developed and launched a policy for student carers that has gone on to be adopted nationally, and helped students have their say in the University's £1 billion investment in the Western Infirmary site.